LSSTDESC/skyCatalogs/docs/reference_python.rst

 The ``skyCatalogs`` package
 ===========================

-Reference documentation for core objects with the ``sktyCatalogs`` package
+Reference documentation for core objects with the ``skyCatalogs`` package

 .. _skyCatalog_class: